 Annie Bot: A Washington Post Best Science Fiction Book of the Year

-Named a Best Book of the Year by the Washington Post and NPR.
+Named a Best Book of the Year by Scientific American, Harper's Bazaar and NPR.
+Named a Best Science Fiction and Fantasy Book of the Year by the Washington Post and Elle.
 Nominated for a Goodreads Choice Award in Science Fiction.

 For fans of Never Let Me Go and My Dark Vanessa, a powerful, provocative novel about the relationship between a female robot and her human owner, exploring questions of intimacy, power, autonomy, and control.